 Financial services sector: a financial statement includes customized offers tailored to the individual recipient.

-Utility sector: an electricity or gas bill contains customized service offerings based on the actual consumption of the customer.
+Utility sector: an electricity or gas bill contains customized service offerings based on the customer's actual consumption.

 Telecommunications sector: a phone bill includes custom discount offers based on the specific type and number of phone connections the customer had in the previous month.